red-gate/level-up-academy/web-training/TypeScript/Unit 2 - Narrowing/Instructions.md

 Sometimes you will have information about the type of a value that TypeScript can’t know about.

-For example, if you’re using document.getElementById, TypeScript only knows that this will return some kind of HTMLElement, but you might know that your page will always have an HTMLCanvasElement with a given ID.
+For example, if you’re using `document.getElementById`, TypeScript only knows that this will return some kind of HTMLElement, but you might know that your page will always have an `HTMLCanvasElement` with a given ID.

 In this situation, you can use a type assertion to specify a more specific type: